astropenguin/ndradex/README.md

 ## Features

 - **Grid calculation:** ndRADEX has a simple `run()` function, where all parameters of RADEX can be griddable (i.e., they can be list-like with length of more than one).
 - **Builtin RADEX:** ndRADEX provides builtin RADEX binaries in the package, which are automatically downloaded and built during the package installation.
-You don't need any additional setups.
+This also enables us to do RADEX calculations in the cloud such as [Google Colaboratory](https://colab.research.google.com).
 - **Multiprocessing:** ndRADEX supports multiprocessing RADEX run by default.
 At least twice speedup is expected compared to single processing.
 - **Handy I/O:** The output of ndRADEX is a [xarray]'s Dataset, a standard multi-dimensional data structure as well as [pandas].
 You can handle it in the same manner as NumPy and pandas (i.e., element-wise operation, save/load data, plotting, etc).